OfficeDev/teams-toolkit-samples/templates/user-assigned-managed-identity-python/README.md

 Bot Framework v4 echo bot sample user assigned managed identity in Python, deployed with Teams Toolkit.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+Follow this link for [User Assigned Managed Identity](https://learn.microsoft.com/en-us/azure/bot-service/provision-and-publish-a-bot?view=azure-bot-service-4.0&tabs=userassigned%2Cpython)

 | Property	| Value |
 | - | - |